 This question was plaguing me as I lugged a huge box of resources from the English department across the school to the Science Lab where I teach English to class of Yr12 students.
 As my spinal column compressed itself under the weight of the resource box I thought that if teachers were meant to teach this way, they would have been born with four legs and a tail.

-In the past 12 months I have taught English in a Horticulture Room, a P.E ‘space’ an ICT lab, a DVC drawing room, four different English classrooms as well as the Science lab.
+In the past 12 months I have taught English in a Horticulture Room, a P.E ‘space’ an ICT lab, a DVC drawing room, four different English classrooms, the school hall as well as the Science lab.
 And I’m one of the luckier ones in my department!
 Is it possible to teach effectively in this way?

 There are certainly many drawbacks to constantly being on the move.
 Inevitably you are often late to class, appear permanently frazzled, forget something important and never have that one resource on hand that you know will help that child in front of you.
 Your classroom walls no longer function as teaching tools and you no longer feel ‘grounded’.
 To top everything off, you end your days with cervical spondylotic myelopathy.

 It was with great anticipation that I enrolled for the ‘Ulearn: Changing Spaces’ conference.
 Any course offering to explain how to connect the learning when we are constantly changing spaces, sounded like something I definitely needed to go to.